Citation, DOI and case data

 Typical appearances of Blount disease.

 The tibiae demonstrate varus positioning with abnormal triangular epiphyses.
-The metaphyses show the typical medially-orientated beak-like osteopenic exostoses.
+The metaphyses show the typical medially-oriented beak-like osteopenic exostoses.

 Findings are consistent with Blount disease (also known as tibia vara) which refers to a local disturbance of growth of the medial proximal tibial epiphyses.
 It is usually bilateral.

 The tibiae demonstrate varus positioning with abnormal epiphyses, which maybe of triangular morphology, fragmented, or even completely lacking.
-The affected metaphysis tend to be depressed with a medially-orientated beak-like demineralised exostosis.
+The affected metaphysis tend to be depressed with a medially-oriented beak-like demineralized exostosis.